sakutaku/sakutaku/README.md

-- 👋 Hi, I’m @sakutaku
+- 👋 Hi, my name is Saikal, but you can call Saya!
-- 👀 I’m interested in coding, dancing and peacebuilding
+- 👀 I’m interested in coding, dancing and peacebuilding.
 - 🌱 I’m currently learning JavaScript, TypeScript and React
-- 💞️ I’m looking to collaborate on different kind of the projects
+- 💞️ I’m looking to collaborate on different kind of the projects, internships, etc
 - 📫 How to reach?
 Telegram @sakulyaa

 <!---